The Friedenshaus is a community initiative in Ludwigshafen Mitte.

 The programs of the Friedenshaus take place in the Ludwigshafen Mennonite Church.
 The Friedenshaus is a project of the regional Mennonite conference in the Rhineland-Palatinate.
-We are also supported by Mennonite churches in Canada.
+We are also supported by Mennonite Central Committee (MCC).

 Our programs are open for everyone, regardless of denomination, religion, background or sexual orientation.
 Everyone can participate, and all may volunteer according to their gifts.